cfengine/documentation/guide/special-topics/orchestration.markdown

 can effect change.

 Authority is about who, in an enterprise, may decide what is intended.
-Most people perceive authority through hierarchies or `chains of command' in which the top of the hierarchical pyramid is the master, and the layers below must
+Most people perceive authority through hierarchies or "chains of command" in which the top of the hierarchical pyramid is the master, and the layers below must
 follow: those at the top are more powerful than those on the bottom.
 This is a cultural prejudice.
 However this perception is, at best misleading, and in fact